dylangchapman/cash-compass/README.md

-# Smart Financial Coach
+# CashCompass

-An AI-powered financial coaching web application that provides personalized insights, goal tracking, subscription management, portfolio tracking, and interactive financial guidance using ChatGPT.
+An AI-powered financial coaching application that provides insights, goal tracking, subscription management, portfolio tracking, and interactive financial guidance using the OpenAI api.

 ## Overview

-The Smart Financial Coach analyzes transaction history and investment portfolio to provide:
+CashCompass analyzes transaction history and investment portfolio to provide:
 - **Real-time spending analytics** with visual dashboards
 - **AI-generated insights** for spending patterns and trends
 - **Income & savings analysis** with source breakdown